 And the nature of Horus’ worship and adoration in the ancient world and among today’s practitioners and devotees.

 All works submitted must be original, not plagiarized or public domain.
 Academic articles must provide proper citation for all sources used.
 The preferred citation styles for this anthology are MLA or APA.
 If possible, do not use auto-generated footnotes.
 Previously published submissions are acceptable, as long as the author retains all rights.
 The author will continue to retain all rights to any submissions accepted for this anthology.
 Upon acceptance, the author must complete the permission to publish form, including a brief author biography to be included in the anthology.

 The editor reserves the right to make editorial changes to the spelling, grammar, and formatting of submissions where appropriate.
 The editor may also ask the contributor to make modifications to the submission/s.
 The editor may reject submissions, as necessary.
 Contributors will be sent a preview .pdf of the manuscript, and will have one week to send any suggested corrections to the editor.

 No monetary compensation will be provided, as proceeds from all sales will be divided between charitable donations in honor of the Deities and production costs for future publications from Bibliotheca Alexandrina.
-All contributors will receive a free .pdf of the final manuscript for personal use (not to be distributed) and a coupon code which will allow them to purchase three physical copies of the anthology at cost (plus shipping).
+All contributors will be able to purchase up to three (3) copies at-cost (plus shipping) and will also receive a free .pdf of the final manuscript for personal use (not to be distributed).

 Multiple submissions are welcome!
-Please send all submissions in the body of the email or as .doc/.rtf, or .jpg, attachments.
+Please send all submissions in the body of the email or as .doc, docx., .rtf, or .jpg, attachments.

 Acceptable length is 100-10,000 words (with the exception of poetry).
 All artwork must be at least 300dpi.